Max Born: Later life

+Signed portrait of Max Born, Cyril Studio, Bangalore, 18 March 1936 — the day of his departure from the Indian Institute of Science.
+A personal gift to B. S. Madhava Rao.

-Born's position at Cambridge was only a temporary one, and his tenure at Goettingen was terminated in May 1935.
+Born's position at Cambridge was only a temporary one, and his tenure at Göttingen was terminated in May 1935.
 He therefore accepted an offer from C. V. Raman to go to Bangalore in 1935.
 Born considered taking a permanent position there, but the Indian Institute of Science did not create an additional chair for him.
+During his residency in Bangalore, Born worked with mathematician B. S. Madhava Rao on Born's nonlinear electromagnetic field theory; Madhava Rao's doctoral thesis and eight published papers in the Proceedings of the Indian Academy of Sciences were a direct product of this collaboration.
+On 18 March 1936, at the close of his residency, Born signed and dated a studio portrait taken by Cyril Studio, Bangalore — a personal gift to Madhava Rao that is now preserved in the Madhava Rao family archive.
 In November 1935, the Born family had their German citizenship revoked, rendering them stateless.
-A few weeks later Goettingen cancelled Born's doctorate.
+A few weeks later Göttingen cancelled Born's doctorate.
 Born considered an offer from Pyotr Kapitsa in Moscow, and started taking Russian lessons from Rudolf Peierls's Russian-born wife Genia.
 But then Charles Galton Darwin asked Born if he would consider becoming his successor as Tait Professor of Natural Philosophy at the University of Edinburgh, an offer that Born promptly accepted, assuming the chair in October 1936.

 In Edinburgh, Born promoted the teaching of mathematical physics.
-He had two German assistants, E. Walter Kellermann and Klaus Fuchs, and one Scottish assistant, Robert Schlapp, and together they continued to investigate the mysterious behaviour of electrons.
-Born became a Fellow of the Royal Society of Edinburgh in 1937, and of the Royal Society of London in March 1939.
+He had two German assistants, Ernst Walter Kellermann and Klaus Fuchs, and one Scottish assistant, Robert Schlapp, and together they continued to investigate the mysterious behaviour of electrons.
+Born became a Fellow of the Royal Society of Edinburgh in 1937, and of the Royal Society in March 1939.
 During 1939, he got as many of his remaining friends and relatives still in Germany as he could out of the country, including his sister Käthe, in-laws Kurt and Marga, and the daughters of his friend Heinrich Rausch von Traubenberg.
 Hedi ran a domestic bureau, placing young Jewish women in jobs.
 Born received his certificate of naturalisation as a British subject on 31 August 1939, one day before the Second World War broke out in Europe.